arwells-research-group/sigma-order-core/README.md

 The theory predicts a natural limit to phase-locking at approximately $3.8 \, a_0$.
 This aperture defines the boundary where the T-frame manifold transitions from a locked resonance to a decoherent state, providing the geometric rationale for the structure of the Periodic Table.

 While DFT is primarily a geometric framework, several associated projects test whether parameter-light, structure-separating laws emerge in empirical domains governed by lifetime, coherence, or stability constraints.

+## Status of the Framework

+Dual-Frame Theory (DFT) is presented here as a **sufficiency-oriented geometric framework**, not currently presented as a fully constructive microscopic dynamics.

+Specifically:

+- **Derived / verified:**
+  Discrete winding constraints, coherence hierarchies, empirical invariants (e.g., GOR residuals, coherence aperture $L$), and nonlocal kinematic fits are validated against public datasets using fixed parameters and explicit falsification gates.

+- **Phenomenological but constrained:**
+  Effective variance laws, diffusion envelopes, and kernel forms are introduced as minimal sufficient descriptions, consistent with the DFT axioms and bounded by explicit falsification criteria, pending deeper derivation from progression-step microdynamics.

+- **Under active development:**
+  Microscopic constructions (e.g., cumulant expansions of phase evolution from motion budgets, continuum-limit scaling) and formal mappings to standard QM/GR limits.

+The intent of this repository is to **establish what must be explained**, not to prematurely assert how every mechanism arises.
+Any future constructive model must reproduce the empirical constraints and invariants documented here.

 ## 3. Associated Research Repositories
 This foundation provides the formal logic for the following public implementations within the `arwells-research` organization.
 The repository is organized as a progressive development from axioms to synthesis: